What's the Weather Like in Iceland in October?

 There's a considerable chance of experiencing wet days in Iceland during October, with the probability remaining relatively constant throughout the month, around 45%.
 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.

-Rain is generally more frequent along coastal areas than in the inland region.
+Rain is generally more frequent in coastal areas than in the inland region.
 This is due to the moderating effect of the sea on land temperatures.
 Consequently, clouds and precipitation are more likely to form and occur over the coastal regions.

 Skaftafell, Vatnajokull National Park, Iceland © Jens Ottoson/Shutterstock